Configuring Post Composition Operations

 The Post Composition Operations feature allows you to apply operations on print files after they are composed.
 For example, you can apply post composition operations to compress the output, or to copy it to a network shared folder.
 Post composition operations can be chained, allowing multiple operations to be carried out.

 When admin users log into the uProduce dashboard, they can click the Settings tab on the toolbar to get the list of settings on the left, and then click the Post Composition Operation settings.
-This is where you create new post composition operations, or edit the settings of existing operations.
+This is where you create new post composition operations, edit the settings of existing operations, or clone existing operations to create new operations based on the original.

-Note that by default, non-admin users will be able to see, but not create or edit post composition operations.
-However, it is possible for the admin user to change the AllowNonAdminManagePostCompositionOperations setting to true to allow all dashboard users to create and edit post composition operations.
+Note that by default, non-admin users will be able to see, but not create, edit or clone post composition operations.
+However, it is possible for the admin user to change the AllowNonAdminManagePostCompositionOperations setting to true to allow all dashboard users to create, clone and edit post composition operations.

 Create Post Composition Operations